The

 A man of great conviction and pride, Monteiro has not only poured himself into business, but also into philanthropy – giving his time, talent and treasure to countless national, state and Waterbury-area organizations.

 He co-chaired the most successful giving campaign in United Way of Greater Waterbury history.
 He was pivotal in the Mandell Center for Multiple Sclerosis being built at Saint Mary’s Hospital.
-He started a group for local business leaders – called Spectre – who secretly contribute thousands to people in need.
+He started a group for local business leaders – called Spectre – that secretly contributes thousands to people in need.
 And on and on and on.

 Monteiro is, quite possibly, the largest private contributor to the Waterbury region.
 Of course, much like his nickname Keyser Söze – the elusive character in the 1995 film Usual Suspects – no one knew this for years.
 It was only at the insistence of Mattatuck Museum Director, Bob Burns, that Monteiro relented to making his generosity known.